-- a.
-Identifying Issue.
-Identification of the standard to be waived or varied and why the standard is unfeasible or is not in the public interest. - b.
-Proposing Alternate Design.
-Identification of the proposed alternative design or construction criteria. - c.
+- c.
 Comparing to Standards.
 A thorough description of the variance request including impact on capital and maintenance requirements, costs, and how the new design compares to the standard. - d.
 Justification.
 The Professional Engineer must determine and state that the variance will not be detrimental to the public health, safety and welfare, will not reduce design life of the improvement nor cause the Local Entity additional maintenance costs.
-The proposed plan (as varied) must advance the public purpose of the standard sought to be varied equally well or better than would compliance with such standard. - e.
-Applicability to Transportation Level of Service Review.
+The proposed plan (as varied) must advance the public purpose of the standard sought to be varied equally well or better than would compliance with such standard. - d. e Applicability to Transportation Level of Service Review.
 Based on Section 4.6 of these standards, a variance may be requested for development proposals that do not meet Level of Service standards for 1 -pedestrian, 2 bicycle, and 3 vehicular approaches or movements at an intersection.
 The variance may be submitted only in cases where the level of service cannot be restored or improved with improvements that are reasonably related and proportional to the development proposal's impact.
 The variance request must include items a-d above.
 The requested variance may include alternative mitigation measures that address the development's impact or relief from the applicable standard.
-A variance or exception for development proposals that do not meet Level of Service standards for overall operation of an intersection is not available under this section 1.9.4 and is addressed in LCUASS Section 4.6 and City of Fort Collins Land Use Code Section 3.7.3 (City of Fort Collins City Limits Only) or City of Loveland Municipal Code Section 18.15.01.02.C.4 (City of Loveland City Limits Only) - f.
+A variance or exception for development proposals that do not meet Level of Service standards for overall operation of an intersection is not available under this section 1.9.4 and is addressed in LCUASS Section 4.6 and City of Fort Collins Land Use Code Section 3.7.3 (City of Fort Collins City Limits Only) or City of Loveland Municipal Code Section 18.15.01.02.C.4 (City of Loveland City Limits Only) - e.
 Approval or Denial of Variance.
 Based upon review of the plans and additional information submitted, and an analysis of the criteria set forth in this subsection (2), the Local Entity Engineer may approve or deny the variance request.
 If the Local Entity Engineer approves the variance request, the plans will continue to be reviewed and approved within the typical review process.
 If the Local Entity Engineer denies the variance request, the developer shall subsequently submit revised plans in compliance with these Standards.
 The Local Entity Engineer shall provide a written response outlining the basis for all approvals or denials of variance requests.